-From affordable 4K sticks to comprehensive home entertainment hubs, the best streaming device will give you instant access to an arsenal of arresting telly from the best streaming services.
-Just plug-in, sit back and prepare to please your peepers.
+From affordable 4K sticks to comprehensive home entertainment hubs, the best streaming device will give you instant access to an arsenal of arresting shows and films.
+If you need help deciding which is the best model for you, we’ve reviewed them all to help you choose.

 See, binge-watching has come on a long way from the days of Blu-ray box sets.
-Between gripping Netflix originals and remastered classics on Amazon Prime, entertaining yourself has never been easier.
+Between gripping Netflix originals, remastered classics on Amazon Prime and blockbuster series on Now TV, entertaining yourself has never been easier.
 But with so many streams to pick between, what’s the best way to get fresh shows on your screen?

 Whether you want a simple stick for easy 4K streaming or a top-notch content box with voice control smarts, the list below features our pick of the best streaming kit – all comprehensively tested from the comfort of the Stuff sofa.